 NCSA Emerging Scholars Award

-The Nineteenth Century Studies Association (NCSA) is pleased to announce the 2012 Emerging Scholars Award.
+The Nineteenth Century Studies Association (NCSA) is pleased to announce the 2016 Emerging Scholars Award.
 The work of emerging scholars represents the promise and long-term future of interdisciplinary scholarship in 19th-century studies.
-In recognition of the excellent publications of this constituency of emerging scholars, this award recognizes an outstanding article or essay published within five years of the author's doctorate.
-Entries can be from any discipline focusing on any aspect of the long 19th century (the French Revolution to World War I), must be published in English or be accompanied by an English translation, and must be by a single author.
+In recognition of the excellent publications of this constituency of emerging scholars, this award will be given to an outstanding article or essay published within five years of the author's doctorate.
+Entries can be from any discipline focusing on any aspect of the long 19th century (the French Revolution to World War I); they must be published in English or be accompanied by an English translation, and must be by a single author.
 Submission of essays that are interdisciplinary is especially encouraged.

 Entrants must be within five years of having received a doctorate or other terminal professional degree, and must have less than seven years of experience either in an academic career, or as a post-terminal-degree independent scholar or practicing professional.

 Only articles physically published between January 1, 2014 and December 31, 2014 (even if the citation date of the journal is different) are eligible for the 2016 Emerging Scholar Award.
 Articles published in any scholarly journal, including on-line journals, or in edited volumes of essays are eligible and may be submitted either by the author or the publisher of a journal, anthology, or volume containing independent essays.
 In any given year, an applicant may submit more than one article for this award.